The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

 where $y_0$ is the steady state value, $A$ is the amplitude, $x_c$ is the peak center, $w_1$ is the curve width, $w_2$ and $w_3$ are shape parameters.
-For the fitting curves shown in Fig.\ref{fig:AlignmentFactor}-(A), it was found that $w_1=0$ for all fits; whereas, the remaining parameters were different from zero and they are plotted against Wi in Fig.\ref{fig:AlignmentFactor}-(B) and (C).
-From these figures, it can be seen that $y_0$ is almost constant for Wi$\leq 1$, with a significant increase for Wi$>1$.
-Whereas, the amplitude $A$ shows a progressive increase with Wi; although, it could be argued that there is an initial shallow increase for Wi$<1$ and then a relatively sharp increase for Wi$>1$.
-From Fig.\ref{fig:AlignmentFactor}-(C) one will notice that $x_c$ (the peak centre) behaves rather erratically when plotted against the Weissenberg number.
-Indeed, it initially decreases for Wi$\leq 1$ (which corresponds to a reduction in time for the peak to occur in Fig.\ref{fig:AlignmentFactor}-(A)); however, as the Weissenberg number exceeds $1$, there is first a sharp increase in $x_c$ and then it starts decreasing again.
+For the fitting curves shown in Fig.\ref{fig:AlignmentFactor}-(A), it was found that $w_1=0$ for all fits; whereas, the remaining parameters were different from zero and they are plotted against $M_{Norm}$ in Fig.\ref{fig:AlignmentFactor}-(B) and (C).
+From these figures, it can be seen that $y_0$ is almost constant for $M_{Norm}<1$, with a significant increase for $M_{Norm}>1$.
+Whereas, the amplitude $A$ shows a progressive increase with $M_{Norm}$; although, it could be argued that there is an initial shallow increase for $M_{Norm}<1$ and then a relatively sharp increase for $M_{Norm}>1$.
+From Fig.\ref{fig:AlignmentFactor}-(C) one will notice that $x_c$ (the peak centre) behaves rather erratically when plotted against $M_{Norm}$.
+Indeed, it initially decreases for $M_{Norm}<1$ (which corresponds to a reduction in time for the peak to occur in Fig.\ref{fig:AlignmentFactor}-(A)); however, as $M_{Norm}$ exceeds $1$, there is first a sharp increase in $x_c$ and then it starts decreasing again.
 Interestingly, a similar behaviour is shown by $w_2$.
 Finally, $w_3$ is the `shape parameter' for the curve after its peak, and an increase in its value would suggest an increase of the characteristic ``\textit{relaxation time}'' of $A_f$.
-Thus suggesting that the degradation of the particle chains is controlled by a different physical process than the one one governing the generation of particle chains.
+Thus suggesting that the degradation of the particle chains is controlled by a different physical process than the one governing the generation of particle chains.

-Overall, the above analysis of the fitting parameters indicates a clear change in behaviour of the particle chaining phenomena as the Weissenberg number exceeds $1$; with a sharp enhancement of the chaining process due to the shear-thinning nature of the fluid rather that the existence of an elastic component because of its viscoelastic nature.
+Overall, the above analysis of the fitting parameters indicates a clear change in behaviour of the particle chaining phenomena as $M_{Norm}$ exceeds $1$; with a sharp enhancement of the chaining that correlates well with the onset of the elastic instability of the fluid.